cqse/teamscale-jacoco-agent/agent/README.md

 #### Teamscale-Specific Proxy Settings
 It is possible to specify teamscale-specific proxy settings that take prevalence over the system properties of the JVM.
-If only teamscale-specific proxy server settings are provided and no teamscale-specific proxy authentication settings, the agent will fall back to the system properties of the JVM, and the other way around.
+If no or not all teamscale-specific proxy settings are provided the agent will fall back to the system properties of the JVM.

 It is also possible to specify these options by prefixing the JVM flags for proxies with `teamscale.`, for example `-Dteamscale.https.proxyHost`.

 The following options are available:

-##### Server Settings
-If only one of the two options is provided, the  teamscale specific proxy server settings are ignored.
 - `proxy-host`: The host name of the proxy server.
 - `proxy-port`: The port of the proxy server.

-##### Authentication Settings
-If only one of the two options is provided, the  teamscale specific proxy authentication settings are ignored.
 - `proxy-user`: The username for the proxy server.
 - `proxy-password`: The password for the proxy user.